rovelstars/discord-list/README.md

 # Can I contribute ?

 Yes!
-Please move over the new repo [rovelstars/discord-list](https://github.com/rovelstars/discord-list)
+Please use the default prettier configuration if you use prettier.

 # License Notice